-O MUSIC 11
+MUSIC 11

-- Emphasis will be placed on both the practical aspect of music- performing in solos and ensembles and theory, ear training, and music history/appreciation. - Students will prepare to present a "solo" on an instrument or voice. - The aim of this course is the continuing development of wellrounded, knowledgeable, competent musicians at the high school level.
+- Emphasis will be placed on both the practical aspect of music-performing in solos and ensembles and theory, ear training, and music history/appreciation. - The aim of this course is the continuing development of wellrounded, knowledgeable, competent musicians at the high school level.